Aortic Aneurysm

 Recovery and Complications after Surgery

 Recovery from aneurysm surgery can take several weeks to months, depending on the procedure type.
-Patients receive close follow-up to monitor for complications and ensure the aneurysm does not recur or grow.
+Patients require close follow-up to monitor for complications and ensure the aneurysm does not recur or grow.

 Potential Complications

-Infections at the surgical site or graft infection.
+- Infections at the surgical site or graft location.

-Graft migration: The stent graft may shift from its original position
+- Graft movement: The stent graft may shift from its original position.

 Prevention